-Weapons Officers serve as advisors to military leaders at all levels, both those in uniform or civilian government positions.
-Weapons Officers are the instructors of the Air Force's instructors and the service's institutional reservoir of tactical and operational knowledge.
-Taking the mantra, "humble, approachable and credible" as their creed, they form a fraternity of trusted advisors and problem-solvers that leads the force and enables it to integrate its combat power seamlessly alongside those of other military services.
+Weapons Officers and Advanced Instructors serve as advisors to military leaders at all levels, both those in uniform or in civilian government positions.
+Weapons School Graduates are the instructors of the Air Force's instructors and the service's institutional reservoir of tactical and operational knowledge.
+Taking the mantra, "humble, approachable and credible" as their creed, they form a band of trusted advisors and problem-solvers that lead the Department of the Air Force and enables it to integrate its combat power seamlessly alongside those of other military services.

 In addition, the Weapons School provides academic and advisory support to numerous units, enhancing air combat training for thousands of Airmen from the Air Force, Department of Defense and U.S. allied services each year.

-The Weapons School cadre also authors tactical doctrine, and conducts tactics validation.
-Actively collecting tactical knowledge and lessons learned from deployed units, evaluating solutions in exercises, and formally preparing them for application across the force, the Weapons School provides a controlled learning environment and knowledge trust for best practices in air, space and cyber combat techniques.
+The Weapons School cadre also author tactical doctrine and conduct tactics validation.
+Actively collecting tactical knowledge and lessons learned from deployed units, evaluating solutions in exercises, and formally preparing them for application across the force, the Weapons School provides a controlled learning environment and knowledge trust for best practices in land, air, space and cyber combat techniques.

 Members of the Weapons School cadre have served as advisors to the other U.S. and allied military services around the world.
 The school also authors the Weapons Review, the Air Force's premier professional tactics publication.